valtix-security/terraform-provider-valtix/docs/resources/service_vpc.md

 * `name` - (Required) Name of the Service VPC/VNet
 * `csp_account_name` - (Required) The CSP Account name (configured in Valtix) where the Service VPC/VNet will be deployed
 * `region` - (Required) The Region/Location where the Service VPC/VNet will be deployed
 * `cidr` - (Required) CIDR of the Service VPC/VNet to be deployed.
-For GCP, this CIDR is used as the Valtix Datapath Subnet CIDR.
+For GCP only: This CIDR is used for the Datapath Subnet created within the Datapath VPC as part of the GCP Service VPC construct.
+When the Gateways are deployed within the GCP Service VPC construct (Management and Datapath VPCs), the datapath interfaces will be deployed in the Datapath VPC / Subnet.
+This CIDR block must be different than the CIDR specified in the `management_cidr` argument.
 * `availability_zones` - (Required) List of Availability Zones for the Region/Location to associate with the Service VPC/VNet.
 Valtix Gateways deployed in this Service VPC/VNet will have instances deployed in all associated Availability Zones.
 * `transit_gateway_id` - (Required for AWS) Transit Gateway ID for the Service VPC to attach to
 * `azure_resource_group` - (Required for Azure) Resource Group Name in which the Service VNet and its resources are created
-* `management_vpc_cidr` - (Required for GCP) The CIDR of the Valtix Management Subnet that must be different than the `cidr` argument that is used as the Valtix Datapath Subnet CIDR.
+* `management_cidr` - (Required for GCP) The CIDR used for the Management Subnet created within the Management VPC as part of the GCP Service VPC construct.
+When the Gateways are deployed within the GCP Service VPC construct (Management and Datapath VPCs), the management interfaces will be deployed in the Management VPC / Subnet.
+This CIDR block must be different than the CIDR specified in the `cidr` argument.
 * `use_nat_gateway` - (Optional for AWS) `true` or `false`.
 If `true`, enables egress communication through NAT gateway in each AZ (Default `false`).

 ## Attribute Reference